THE LAB AUTOMATION EXPERTS

 Automated ELISA Machine

 Traditional ELISA procedures require significant time, expensive lab equipment, and expertly-trained technicians to perform.
-All of these drawbacks have been minimized thanks to automated ELISA machines.
+All of these drawbacks have been minimized thanks to automated ELISA instruments.
 These pieces of lab equipment not only save money, space, and time, but they dramatically improve the reproducibility of results by eliminating human error.
 Automated ELISA machines have been around for years, and they have proven themselves invaluable in modern life science and pharmaceutical labs.

 An area where they excel is when performing serial dilution ELISAs.
 As the second paragraph (above) showed, calculating serial dilutions can be challenging, but creating those dilutions without significant error is nearly impossible, especially when the dilutions are 1/96 or even 1/288.
 Nothing beats a fully automated ELISA machine for performing serial dilution ELISA accurately, reliably, quickly, and inexpensively.